 Vision, mission & logo

-Greenland National Museum & Archives research and disseminate cultural history relics and develop conditions for the acquisition of knowledge and continued development of Inuit and Greenlandic historical consciousness and cultural heritage.
+Greenland National Museum & Archives research and disseminate cultural history and develop the prerequisites of knowledge acquisition for the continued development of Inuit and Greenlandic historical consciousness and cultural heritage.

 Our vision is to be a living, proactive museum and archive that generates knowledge-based understanding, interpretations and connections between the past, the present and the future.